mazeinadia/emails-input/readme.md

 npm run test:int
 ```

-For unit tests you need ro run:
+For unit tests you need to npx installed, to run test:
 ```bash
 npm run test:unit
 ```